What Bootstrapping does

 Complications of bootstrapping

-Since the build system uses the current beta compiler to build the stage-1
+Since the build system uses the current beta compiler to build a stage1

-until they reach beta (because otherwise the beta compiler doesn't support
+they reach beta (because otherwise the beta compiler doesn't support them).
+On

-them).
-On the other hand, for compiler intrinsics and internal
+the other hand, for compiler intrinsics and internal features, the

-features, the features have to be used.
-Additionally, the compiler makes
+features have to be used.
+Additionally, the compiler makes heavy use of

 There are two methods used: